NikoT2/Financer/README.md

-# Financer 💰
+# Financer

 A modern personal finance management app built with [Expo](https://expo.dev) and React Native.
 Track your expenses, manage budgets, and gain insights into your financial health.

 ## Features

-- **📊 Dashboard**: Get a quick overview of your financial status with balance and spending insights
+- **Dashboard**: Get a quick overview of your financial status with balance and spending insights
-- **💳 Transactions**: View and manage your transaction history with infinite scrolling
+- **Transactions**: View and manage your transaction history with infinite scrolling
-- **📋 Budget Management**: Set spending limits and track your budget across different categories
+- **Budget Management**: Set spending limits and track your budget across different categories
+- **AI Spending Suggestions**: Get intelligent recommendations and insights to optimize your spending habits and improve financial health
-- **👤 User Profile**: Manage your account and personal information
+- **User Profile**: Manage your account and personal information
-- **🔐 Authentication**: Secure login and registration system
+- **Authentication**: Secure login and registration system

 ## Tech Stack